bube054/ginvalidator/README.md

 ### Standard validators/sanitizers

 All of the functionality exposed by the validation chain actually comes from [validatorgo](github.com/bube054/validatorgo), one of my other open source go packages which specializes in string validation/sanitation.
-Please checkout, star and share 🙏🙏🙏, Thank You.
+Please check it out, star and share 🙏🙏🙏, Thank You.

 This includes all of validatorgo validators and sanitizers, from commonly used `IsEmail`, `IsLength`, and `Trim` to the more niche `IsISBN`, `IsMultibyte` and `StripLow`!